mrobbins0422/demo_multi-step-form/README.md

 - All PREVIOUS buttons positioned to the right.
 - On NEXT, current page wipes to left, next page wipes in from the right.
 - On PREVIOUS, current page wipes out to right, previous page wipes in from the left.
-- Unique styling for the SUBMIT button.
+- Unique styling for the SUBMIT button on form 3.

 ## 📚 Tools